PhonologicalCorpusTools/SLP-AA-old-/docs/source/manage_corpus.rst

 ultracrossed symbol (☒) in the first box and the one for the empty set symbol (∅) in the second box.

-If you click on the "Select save location..." button, another window will open, titled "Export Corpus as CVX".
+If you click on the "Select save location..." button, another window will open, titled "Export Corpus as CSV".
 Specify a file name and a saving location for your CSV file, and click "Save".
 This will take you back to the "Export Corpus", and you will find that the saving location is automatically entered.